 \subsection{PDE Classification}

-In order to find a numerical scheme that produces stable results, knowing the qualitative behavior of the system oftentimes is a necessity.
-In particular, this means that the specific capabilities that a chosen numerical scheme possesses needs to reflect the properties that the system presents.
+To find a numerical scheme that produces stable results, knowing the qualitative behavior of the system oftentimes is a necessity.
+In particular, this means that the specific capabilities that a chosen numerical scheme possesses need to reflect the properties that the system presents.

 We illustrate this by example.
-We once again investigate the simple advection equation (Eq. \ref{eq:advection-strong}), which is known to be first order hyperbolic.
-Such systems are prone to either preserving or even amplifying discontinuities given in the initial conditition and thus the capability of accurately representing these should be incorporated into the choice of numerical schemes.
+We once again investigate the simple advection equation (Eq. \ref{eq:advection-strong}), which is known to be first-order hyperbolic.
+Such systems are prone to either preserving or even amplifying discontinuities given in the initial condition and thus the capability of accurately representing these should be incorporated into the choice of numerical schemes.
 Suitable candidates would then be a Finite Volume or Discontinuous Galerkin Method.
 However, the Finite Difference Method using a centered stencil or the Continuous Galerkin Method would give suboptimal results.
 The strong imposition of continuity in the domain would then yield spurious oscillations that affect stability.

 We hence require the system of PDEs to be classified firsthand.
-We follow the popular taxonomy of second order PDEs that can for example be found in the book by Bitsadze \cite{bitsadze1988some}, but follow a more general method for determining the appropriate class \cite{pinchoverIntroductionPartialDifferential2005}.
-That is, we define a singular governing equation in form of a PDE to be either elliptic, parabolic or hyperbolic, depending on the shape that its characteristic quadric takes in space.
+We follow the popular taxonomy of second-order PDEs that can for example be found in the book by Bitsadze \cite{bitsadze1988some}, but follow a more general method for determining the appropriate class \cite{pinchoverIntroductionPartialDifferential2005}.
+That is, we define a singular governing equation in the form of a PDE to be either elliptic, parabolic or hyperbolic, depending on the shape that its characteristic quadric takes in space.
 More formally, given a differential operator $L$ of the form:

 where $x_i$ are the dependent variables and $a_{ij}$ is the matrix forming the coefficients of the highest spatial derivatives.
 Considering the eigenvalues $\lambda_i$ of $a_{ij}$, $L$ is called

 \begin{itemize} \item elliptic, if all $\lambda_i$ are either positive or negative, \item parabolic, if at least one eigenvalue is zero and all others are either positive or negative, \item hyperbolic, if at least one eigenvalue is positive and at least one is negative. \end{itemize}